QubesOS/qubes-doc/reference/dom0-tools/qvm-add-appvm.md

 qvm-add-appvm - add an already installed appvm to the Qubes DB

-WARNING: Normally you would not need this command, and you would use qvm-create instead!
+WARNING: Noramlly you would not need this command, and you would use qvm-create instead!

 Date
 2012-04-10